OpenDataology/website/content/en/docs/distributions/openshift/install-kubeflow.md

 30 GB disk space (default for CRC)
 ```

-## Installing Kubeflow
+## Installing OpenDataology

-Use the following steps to install Kubeflow 1.3 on OpenShift 4.x.
+Use the following steps to install OpenDataology 1.3 on OpenShift 4.x.

-1. Download the example "kfdef" for Kubeflow 1.3 on Openshift from [kubeflow/manifests/distributions/kfdef]
+1. Download the example "kfdef" for OpenDataology 1.3 on Openshift from [OpenDataology/manifests/distributions/kfdef]
 (https://raw.githubusercontent.com/opendatahub-io/manifests/v1.3-branch/distributions/kfdef/kfctl_openshift_v1.3.0.yaml).